John-Malcolm-Design/medtech/README.md

   - New Articles (attach upload date to neo4j nodes)
   - Best Articles (based on number of downloads or rating system)
   - Categories (Wordclouds, Moderator tagging,..)

+## Issues
+- **Travis CI**: Building continuous integration in from the start helps us to detect bugs early and write well coverered code.
+There was several issues with getting this working intiially mostly involving Mavens ability to build the project correctly and find all the necessary project dependencies.
+The JDBC driver for Neo4J was particularly problematic.
+These errors helped us better understand both Travis CI & Mavens archetype system.